dguest/atlas-dl/_episodes/02-credentials.md

 It requires some less-than-standard packages as well.

-## Generating an ssh keypair
+## Setting up `ssh`

+Because the `ssh` authentication protocol is secure and common, that is the method that we will configure here and which is commonly used in ATLAS.

 Chances are you might already have one of these pairs kicking around.
 The public key usually lives in `~/.ssh/id_rsa.pub`, whereas the private key is usually called `~/.ssh/id_rsa`.
 If you already have these, you can skip to the next section.

-If you don't have a keypair, you can generate one with
+If you don't have a keypair, you can generate one now ([other documentation on how to do this](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent))

 ~~~
 ssh-keygen -f ~/.ssh/id_rsa -N '' -C 'test@cern.ch'